Clear Coat Scratch

 fingernail test on car clear coat

-The deeper the scratch, the more limited you will be in eliminating or removing this scratch completely.
+The deeper the scratch, the more you will be able to feel an edge to the scratch.

 • Water Test